Azure/portaldocs/portal-sdk/templates/portalfx-telemetry-create.md

 ## Underlying Function Resources
 * `cluster("Azportal").database("AzPtlCosmos").CreateFlows`
-  * The source of the Azure Ibiza create lifecycle deployment information.
+  * The source of the Azure create lifecycle deployment information.
 * `cluster("Armprod").database("ARMProd").Deployments`
   * The source of the ARM deployment information
 * `cluster("Armprod").database("ARMProd").HttpIncomingRequests`
-  * Used to identify which of the ARM deployments are requests made from the Ibiza Portal.
+  * Used to identify which of the ARM deployments are requests made from the Portal.
 * `cluster("Armprod").database("ARMProd").EventServiceEntries`
   * The source of the ARM deployment failed logs error information.